-Antibiotics are an artificially synthesized drug that is prescribed when a person is affected by some kind of bacteria that causes infection in the body.
-Antibiotics are capable of fighting against certain bacteria’s only and not against viruses.
+Antibiotics are artificially synthesized drug that is prescribed when a person is affected by some kind of bacteria that causes infection in the body.
+Antibiotics are capable of fighting against certain bacteria only and not against viruses.
 Antibiotics have become a staple for us, and they are available widely.
-It helps in eliminating or preventing spreading bacteria and certain parasites from our system.
+It helps in eliminating or preventing the spreading of bacteria and certain parasites from our system.

-Here, in Fine Fettle, we will enlighten you about what the antibiotics can and cannot do.
+Here, in Fine Fettle, we will enlighten you about what antibiotics can and cannot do.

 - Ear and sinus infections

 - Strep throat

 - Skin infection

 What antibiotics can’t do is fight against viral infections.

 So How Do Antibiotics Work?

 Antibiotics work in two ways – either they kill the bacteria causing the infection or prevent it from spreading to other areas of the body.
 The medication effect is strong at first.
 The effect of the medication varies for different antibiotics.
 There are over 100 varieties of antibiotics.
 Few commonly used antibiotics are :

 The time that the medication effect kicks starts in our system is called the biological half-life or terminal half-life.
 The half-life for each antibiotic varies.